kkoeckritz/Word-Guess-Game/README.md

 # Word Guess Game
 ### Cars, Cities, Food
----

 Three oddly specific topics.
 One goal.
 This somewhat unremarkable take on the classroom favorite is written in Javascript.

 ## To run
----
-Link to ./assets/javascript/game.js in a page of your choice, then make sure these elements...
+Link to ./assets/javascript/game.js in a page of your choice, then make sure these elements

 ```html
 <h1>Hangman: Cars, Cities, Food</h1>